alexpchin/one-million/README.md

 ## My response

-I chose to monkey patch Fixnum for this exercise, but it would probably be better to make this code into a module for use in production.
+I chose to monkey-patch Fixnum for this exercise, but it would probably be better to make this code into a module for use in production.

 I used Ruby 2.0 with RSpec for TDD and Guard for continuous testing.
 To run the tests `bundle install` and run `rspec`.

-After producing working code I refactored several times to improve readability and make the code reusable and extendable.

-Then I went even further(!) to demonstrate my understanding of the single responsibility principle and a penchant for code as poetry :o)

 To print one to a million in words execute the script provided: